MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter02.md

 - [**Hello.Windows**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter02/Hello/Hello/Hello.Windows), an application project for Windows 8.1
 - [**Hello.WinPhone**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter02/Hello/Hello/Hello.WinPhone), an application project for Windows Phone 8.1

+> [!NOTE]
+> Xamarin.Forms no longer supports Windows 8.1, Windows Phone 8.1, or Windows 10 Mobile, but Xamarin.Forms applications do run on the Windows 10 desktop.

 You can make any of these application projects the startup project, and then build and run the program on a device or simulator.

 In many of your Xamarin.Forms programs, you won't be modifying the application projects.
 These often remain tiny stubs just to start up the program.
-Most of your focus will be the Portable Class Library common to all the applications.
+Most of your focus will be the library common to all the applications.

 ## Inside the files

 The visuals displayed by the **Hello** program are defined in the constructor of the [`App`](https://github.com/xamarin/xamarin-forms-book-samples/blob/master/Chapter02/Hello/Hello/Hello/App.cs) class. `App` derives from the Xamarin.Forms class [`Application`](xref:Xamarin.Forms.Application).

+> [!NOTE]
+> The Visual Studio solution templates for Xamarin.Forms create a page with a XAML file.
+XAML is not covered in this book until [Chapter 7](chapter07.md).

 The **References** section of the **Hello** PCL project includes the following Xamarin.Forms assemblies: